 Design

 The design phase is the next step in our process.
 In this stage, we identify job responsibilities and consider how these are evaluated to determine the appropriate job evaluation methods, elements, and levels for each job scheme based on its relevance as long it continues to be necessary or useful.
+Artificial intelligence can be used to enhance job evaluation methods by providing more accurate and efficient categorization.
 After that, data on the organization’s various jobs are gathered.

 Validation